TomNiesse/volumio-plugins-sources/README.md

 # Updated version

 I used to have a repo with the same name, in which I wrote a volumio plugin that displays text on a 20x4 I2C LCD screen.
-That version has been rewritten into this one.
+That version has been rewritten.

-An older version of the plugin can be found at https://github.com/TomNiesse/volumio20x4LCDPlugin_legacy, since it's been shared on a few blogs.
+An older version of the plugin can be found at https://github.com/TomNiesse/volumio20x4LCDPlugin_legacy.
+I will keep it around, since it's been shared on a few blogs.

 # How to install the plugin